ICT381/ict381-lab-notes/LAB_4B.md

-# Lab - Practice deploying StaycationX on Virtual Machine
+# Lab - Practice deploying StaycationX and myReactApp on Virtual Machine

-This lab will guide you through the process of manually deploying the staycationX application on an EC2 instance in AWS.
+This lab will guide you through the process of manually deploying the staycationX and myReactApp application on an EC2 instance in AWS.

 ## Pre-requisites
 - Completed all the tasks in LAB_4A